awsdocs/aws-freertos-docs/doc_source/qualificationguide/getting_started_template.md

 + Downloading and installing a supported IDE\.
 + Any other software that is required to develop and debug applications for the device\.

-## Build and Run the Amazon FreeRTOS Demo Project<a name="template-build-and-run-example"></a>
+## Build and Run the FreeRTOS Demo Project<a name="template-build-and-run-example"></a>

-### Build the Amazon FreeRTOS Demo<a name="template-freertos-import-project"></a>
+### Build the FreeRTOS Demo<a name="template-freertos-import-project"></a>

-In this section, provide instructions for building the Amazon FreeRTOS demo code in a supported IDE, or with supported command line tools\.
+In this section, provide instructions for building the FreeRTOS demo code in a supported IDE, or with supported command line tools\.

 **Note**
 You must provide instructions for building the demo application on your board with CMake\.

-### Run the Amazon FreeRTOS Demo Project<a name="template-run-examples"></a>
+### Run the FreeRTOS Demo Project<a name="template-run-examples"></a>

-In this section, provide instructions for flashing and running the Amazon FreeRTOS demo code on your board\.
+In this section, provide instructions for flashing and running the FreeRTOS demo code on your board\.

 ## Debugging<a name="template-debugging"></a>